satiscugcat/satiscugcat.github.io/_posts/2024-12-04-formal-verification-and-program-synthesis.markdown

 ## Lecture by Kumar Madhukar on Neural Network Verification Part I<a name="dnn"></a>

+In this talk by [Kumar Madhukar](https://kumarmadhukar.github.io/) of IIT Delhi, to be continued in the following day, we looked at the problem of Deep Neural Network Verification.
 In traditional program verification, given a program of a certain form we want to be able to prove a ceetain property about it mathematically, or give a counterexample if it does not work.

 ```C
 int fac(int c){